nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 For instance, it can be extremely difficult to secure funding as an unregistered, unrecognized business.
 To put it in modern tongue... you don't have any clout while operating as a Sole Proprietor.

 It's also important to consider the amount of liability you take on as a Sole Proprietor.
 Any debts or liability falls directly on you.
 Like it out not, you are "solely" responsible for every aspect of your business.

 Banks can't give you a business loan or business credit cards because, legally speaking, you don't have a business.
 You are just making money under your name by providing goods and services.
 There is no entity and no liability protection.

-<p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/sole-proprietorship/disadvantages/"> What else is wrong with being a Sole Proprietor? </a></p>
+<p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/sole-proprietorship/disadvantages/" target="_blank"> What else is wrong with being a Sole Proprietor? </a></p>

 ## What are 3 trade offs of running a Sole Proprietorship?